Research and knowledge exchange

 Natural England (NE)

 NE is an Executive Non-departmental Public Body responsible to the Secretary of State for Environment, Food and Rural Affairs.
 Its purpose is to protect and improve England’s natural environment and encourage people to enjoy and get involved in their surroundings.
-For information about policy and potential procurement opportunities, go to their website.
+For information about policy and potential procurement opportunities, go to the NE website.

 Home Office